impermeable/coq-waterproof/README.md

 ## Chains of (in)equalities
 In written proofs, one often uses a chain of (in)equalities to explain why more complicated (in)equalities hold.
 Waterproof allows you to use a similar notation in Coq.
-For example, the `sample_proof.v` file contains the statement
+For example, `sample_proof.v` contains the statement

 ```coq
 We conclude that (& -r < -r/2 = 1 - r/2 - 1 ≤ Rmax(1/2, 1 - r/2) - 1 = x - 1).